IBE160/SG-Gruppe-11/brainstorming.md

 *The goal is to make the app intuitive and trustworthy from the first launch.*

-### 4. User Experience & Onboarding

-*The goal is to make the app intuitive and trustworthy from the first launch.*

 **1. First-Time User Experience (Progressive Onboarding):**

 - **The Problem:** A long, forced setup process (Account -> Canvas -> Calendar) creates high friction and causes user drop-off.